Are Personal Savings an Asset In Divorce?

 - Your savings were brought into the marriage

-- You have occurred the money in the savings since separating
+- You have built up the money in the savings since separating

-- The savings were received during the marriage from an outside sauce (a gift or inheritance.)
+- The savings were received during the marriage from an outside source (a gift or inheritance.)

 How to divide personal savings accounts